 Nick Southall MSc

-Nick is an experienced project manager and joins cbec with close to two decades of river restoration experience.
-His work has spanned the watershed from headwater streams, through rural and urban landscapes, into estuarine systems.
-Nick has worked on a wide variety of projects throughout the Pacific Northwest, California, Texas, Virginia, Maryland, and in his native UK.
+Mr. Southall is an experienced project manager with two decades of river restoration experience.
+He specializes in the assessment and design of stream, river, wetland, floodplain, and estuarine restoration projects.
+His work has spanned the watershed from headwater streams, through rural and urban landscapes, into tidally influenced systems.
+He has worked on a wide variety of projects throughout the Pacific Northwest, California, Texas, Virginia, Maryland, and in his native UK.

-As an environmental scientist, Nick has a diverse skill set and is experienced both in the technical aspects of project design and as a program manager.
+Mr. Southall possesses a diverse skill set and is experienced both in the technical aspects of project design and as a program manager.
 His professional experience includes freshwater, tidal, and wetland restoration, basin planning, and rural sustainability.
 He is versed in flow restoration mechanism through the Columbia Basin’s Water Transaction Program, and in the emerging field of water quality trading programs.
 He has worked closely with tribal groups, municipalities, non-profit organizations, and private landowners.
-With experience in both the non-profit and private sectors Nick brings his broad experience to project management, design and implementation.
+With experience in both the non-profit and private sectors Mr. Southall brings his broad experience to project management, design and implementation.

-Understanding the geographic, ecological, and social drivers within our industry is critical, and these career experiences allow Nick to thoughtfully contribute at both the macro and micro scales.
+Understanding the geographic, ecological, and social drivers within our industry is critical, and these project experiences allow Mr. Southall to thoughtfully contribute at both the macro and micro scales.
 He enjoys working with motivated clients and colleagues to meet common goals and to drive environmental gain.